 Leaning Aircraft Engines, I

-Aero engines usually have a mixture control, its the red knob.
+Conventional aero gas engines usually have a mixture control, its the red knob.
 It is used to control the fuel air ratio in the carburetor and to stop the engine at the end of a flight.
-Some engines have an automatic mixture control unit in the form of a pressure sensor (Rotax/Bing) or a sophisticated FADEC engine controller (Aerosance).
+Some engines have an automatic mixture control unit in the form of a pressure sensor (Rotax/Bing) or a sophisticated FADEC engine controller (Aerosance et al).

-These engines normally do not have a manual mixture control and must be stopped by switching the ignition off.
-In a carburetor fuel is metered on basis of a volume of air and fuel.
-As altitude is gained, the volume of air the engine intakes remains the same but its density decreases however.
+These engines normally do not have a manual mixture control and must be stopped by switching the ignition to the off position.
+In a carburetor fuel is metered on basis of a certain volume of air and fuel.
+As altitude is gained during climb, the volume of air the engine intakes remains the same but its density decreases however.

 This is the reason we need to use the mixture to lean the fuel as to keep the engine running smoothly.
 Fuel savings up to 20 - 25% can be reached by leaning the engine properly.